grimmdude/jquery-ajax-markup/README.md

 # jquery-ajax-markup
 This is a jQuery plugin that allows you to make ajax calls directly from HTML elements without writing any JavaScript.
-The idea came from the need to load and display data on a page in multiple places once it was all loaded up.
+The idea came from the need to load and display data on a page in multiple places after the page was all loaded up.
 It's usage is inspired a bit by AngularJS, but obviously much simpler and lighter.

 ##Usage